 This is a difficult one to answer as I often sit and wonder what the hell I actually learnt in university and did it do me any good.
 But then I’ll have moments where I think, actually, that did prove useful.
 I was recently asked to record a choir for an advert and I was able to use knowledge from recording studio modules to work out the best way to approach it.
 I was also taught about the science and fundamentals of sound and how different recording devices work, giving me a better understanding of how different spaces will work (acoustically) and how all the equipment helps to record the sound.
 Otherwise, I guess it would be like trying to film something and not knowing about the basics of light and how the camera works.
 So yes, I think it was beneficial.

 (Also helps when the gear breaks!)

 Q. Were you able to get an audio related job after graduating, or were there other steps you had to take first before landing a job?

-I first had to get some experience by working on unpaid shorts and things like that, otherwise employers don’t know that you’re 100% serious about the role.
-I then managed to get on a training scheme working on 3 short films for the BBC and S4C (Welsh channel).
+I first had to get some experience by working on unpaid shorts and things like that.
+Otherwise employers don’t know that you’re 100% serious about the role.
+I then managed to get on a training scheme working on three short films for the BBC and S4C (Welsh Channel).
 This was paid and involved working under the guidance of a professional sound mixer.
 It was also the first time I’d ever been on a proper set and that experience provided invaluable!
 That then enabled me to get other paid roles as I had some on-set experience, but it was still a difficult road.

 Q. Audio equipment can be just as expensive as camera equipment.
 Is it justifiable to have your own gear, or would recommend renting to those starting out?

-Q. What’s the process in finding a freelance sound recordist job?
+Q. What’s the process of finding a freelance sound recordist job?
 Aspiring cinematographers have showreels to show interested parties, is there a similar process for what you do?

 Q. What are the necessary steps young aspiring sound engineers/recordists should take to move forward in a very competitive industry?